camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jndi-bindings-for-bpmn-platform-services.md

 ---

-The BPM Platform Services (i.e., Process Engine Service and Process Application Service) are provided via JNDI Bindings with the following JNDI names:
+The Camunda Platform Services (i.e., Process Engine Service and Process Application Service) are provided via JNDI Bindings with the following JNDI names:

 * Process Engine Service: `java:global/camunda-bpm-platform/process-engine/ProcessEngineService!org.camunda.bpm.ProcessEngineService`
 * Process Application Service: `java:global/camunda-bpm-platform/process-engine/ProcessApplicationService!org.camunda.bpm.ProcessApplicationService`

-On JBoss AS 7 and Wildfly, you are able get any of these BPM Platform Services through a JNDI lookup.
-However, on Apache Tomcat 8 you have to do quite a bit more to be able to do a lookup to get one of these BPM Platform Services.
+On JBoss AS 7 and Wildfly, you are able get any of these Camunda Platform Services through a JNDI lookup.
+However, on Apache Tomcat 8 you have to do quite a bit more to be able to do a lookup to get one of these Camunda Platform Services.